What is the People and Research Together programme?

 - work with researchers to design research projects

-- share their perspective as someone living with bowel cancer or bowel disease
+- participate in focus groups, interviews or surveys to share their perspective as someone living with bowel cancer or bowel disease

 “As patients are those who benefit from new approaches to treatment and care, it’s important that they influence research.
 We support researchers with including patients throughout the research process to ensure studies produce effective solutions for those they seek to help.”